chastik/WissKI/02_Session/05U-QnA-Takeaways.md

 link: https://raw.githubusercontent.com/chastik/WissKI/refs/heads/main/soda.css

 -->
 # SODa WissKI-ISWC25 Bits

-Develop and implement your data model
+**DEVELOP AND IMPLEMENT YOUR DATA MODEL**

-From collection to diagram - understanding and explaining
+From diagram to paths - explaining and applying

-Unit 5 Q&A and takeaways
+Unit 5: Q&A and Takeaways

-Duration: approx. 15 Min.
+Duration: ~ 5 Min.

+---

 ## Where to Go From Here – WissKI Community